mace-stev/mace-stev/README.md

 ## 🏆 Awards

 - **Lush Industry Project Winner**
-  Led a cross‑disciplinary team to build an MVP POS solution for Lush Cosmetics
+  Collaborated with a cross‑disciplinary team to build an MVP POS solution for Lush Cosmetics

 ## 📫 How to Reach Me